ccbogel/QualCoder/README.md

 - **QualCoder_X_arm64.dmg**: App bundle for newer Macs with Apple Silicon (M1 ...
 M4 processors)
 - **QualCoder_X_x86_64.dmg**: App bundle for the older Macs with Intel processor (core i5, i7, etc).

-The app bundels are compiled on macOS Sequoia.
+The app bundles are compiled on macOS Sequoia.
 They might also work on Sonoma and Ventura.
-If you are on an older version, consider updating your OS or install QualCoder from source as described in the wiki: https://github.com/ccbogel/QualCoder/wiki/2.1.-Installation#macos
+If you are on an older version, consider updating your OS or install QualCoder from source as described below.

 Note: We are currently not able to sign the app bundles, so you will get a warning that QualCoder is from an unregistered developer.
 You have to manually allow the app to be executed, if your Gatekeeper is active.
 Follow these steps:
 - Double-click the downloaded dmg-file.